Your setup for food photography starts with light. Photography can’t happen without it. Photography is painting with light.

-In this lesson, we will look at the basic setup for food photography you need, plus get you introduced to a few lighting concepts.
+In this photography fundamentals lesson, we will look at the basic setup for food photography, plus introduce a few basic lighting concepts.

 This is all you need to get started.